bhaskar966/SyncTask/assets/TECHNICAL_DOCS.md

 10. **Result:** The user never gets a notification for a task they already finished.

 ### 4. iOS Sync Strategy
-Without a paid Apple Developer Account (required for background APNs), we fallback to a robust **Foreground Sync**:
+Without a paid Apple Developer Account (required for background APNs), the app falls back to a robust **Foreground Sync**:
 *   `Firestore` listeners are attached immediately on app launch.
 *   Data syncs in < 500ms.
 *   Local notifications allow the user to see reminders even if offline.